The Pat Evans (Skipper's) Corner

 A compilation of selected stories of the Gatineau Valley from the Pat Evans column "Echoes from the Past", originally printed in "The Low Down to Hull and Back News", compiled by Jay Atherton and published in book form in 1998 by the Gatineau Valley Historical Society.
 The following are selected items from the book:

 A charming account of Old Chelsea and New Chelsea published in 1988.
 The beginning, settlement spreads, the economy, down on the farm, chores, pastimes, the importance of water and wood, the naming of Chelsea, local businesses, the postal service history.
-The following are segments of the book:

 Pat was also the founder or had extensive involvement with a number of local organizations where he exensively documented many of their activities.
 The following are some of his historical accounts: